How To Measure Whether The PR Campaign In Poland Supports Sales?

 Leads - people who, under the influence of media, a publication, or a brand representative’s speech, took the step to purchase a product or service:

-• Increase in the number of the mailing list subscriptions.
+Increase in the number of mailing list subscriptions.

 Reviews - opinions about the brand on the internet:

-It is worth not being afraid that this kind of PR activities would be rather intrusive advertising than a way to take care of the brand image.
+It is worth not being afraid that this kind of PR activity would be rather intrusive advertising than a way to take care of the brand image.
 Let’s not forget that the goal of any company is to sell.
-Keeping this in mind and defining specific metrics for measuring sales support, you can easily plan PR campaigns and brand promotion in Poland.
+Keeping this in mind and defining specific metrics for measuring sales support, you can easily plan PR campaigns and brand promotions in Poland.